evgenyneu/js-evaluator-for-android/README.md

 There are two ways your can add JsEvaluator to your project:

-1. From a remote Maven repositorty.
+1. From a remote Maven repository.
 1. From a local .aar or .jar file.

 ### 1. Setup from Maven repository in Android Studio